 Project Governance and Consultation Strategy

-We are currently establishing a Technical Committee of members selected for their relevant expertise on the diverse aspects of the project.
+We have established a Technical Committee of members selected for their relevant expertise on the diverse aspects of the project.

 Project fact sheet